Hierarchical Clustering in R Programming

-Hierarchical clustering is an Unsupervised non-linear algorithm in which clusters are created such that they have a hierarchy(or a pre-determined ordering).
+Hierarchical clustering in R Programming Language is an Unsupervised non-linear algorithm in which clusters are created such that they have a hierarchy(or a pre-determined ordering).
 For example, consider a family of up to three generations.
 A grandfather and mother have their children that become father and mother of their children.
 So, they all are grouped together to the same family i.e they form a hierarchy.

 Hierarchical clustering is of two types:

-- Divisive Hierarchical clustering: It starts at individual leaves and successfully merge clusters together.
-Its a Bottom up approach.
+- Agglomerative Hierarchical clustering: It starts at individual leaves and successfully merges clusters together.
+Its a Bottom-up approach.

-- Agglomerative Hierarchical clustering: It starts at root and recursively split the clusters.
-It’s a Top down approach.
+- Divisive Hierarchical clustering: It starts at the root and recursively split the clusters.
+It’s a top-down approach.

-In hierarchical clustering, Objects are categorized into a hierarchy similar to tree shaped structure which is used to interpret hierarchical clustering models.
+In hierarchical clustering, Objects are categorized into a hierarchy similar to a tree-shaped structure which is used to interpret hierarchical clustering models.
 The algorithm is as follows:

-- Make each data point in single point cluster that forms N clusters.
+- Make each data point in a single point cluster that forms N clusters.

 - Take the two closest data points and make them one cluster that forms N-1 clusters.

 - Take the two closest clusters and make them one cluster that forms N-2 clusters.